 Creator: Cheryl Moss, South Africa

 Residence: Teddy Bear Museum, Jeju Island, South Korea (living with the most expensive bear, the Louis Vuitton Steiff)

 The largest collection of teddy bears is 20,367 items.
 This world record was achieved by Arnóczki Istvánné (Hungary) in Harsány, Hungary, on 27 April 2019.

 So, what is the story behind her collection?
 How can we get our collection to grow like hers?
 Well… As a child, Arnóczki grew up in poverty and never owned a teddy bear.
-She was a young girl with a dream to have one that she could cuddle at night.
-Arnóczki’s collection was set off when she bought her first ever teddy bear in 1978, in her twenties, and she simply never stopped buying more!
+Of course, she was a young girl with a dream to have one that she could cuddle at night.
+Arnóczki’s collection was set off when she bought her first-ever teddy bear in 1978, in her twenties.
+Since then, she simply never stopped buying more!

-Her personal collection, now made up of items she has purchased and received as donations, is stored in the Teddy Museum her local village in Hungary.
+Now, her personal collection made up of items she has purchased and received as donations are stored in the Teddy Museum her local village in Hungary.